 We will be:

-- Doing a review later in 2020 once the new platform is running and website refreshed to identify any further accessibility issues that need to be addressed to comply with WCAG 2.1 AA success criteria.
+- Doing a review in 2021 following the launch of our new platform in August 2020 to identify any further accessibility issues that need to be addressed to comply with WCAG 2.1 AA success criteria.

 We are committed to improving accessibility across our websites, apps and other digital platforms.